These 20 Countries That Will Pay You to Move There (2024 Edition)

 Mauritius

-There are different fields that you can apply in, such as technology, business models, finance, innovations, and many more, and depending on how well you present your idea, if you get approved you’ll get a modest allowance of 20.000 Mauritian Rupees.
+You can apply in different fields, such as technology, business models, finance, innovations, and many more, and depending on how well you present your idea, if you get approved, you’ll get a modest allowance of 20.000 Mauritian Rupees.

 ASIAN COUNTRIES THAT WILL PAY YOU TO MOVE THERE